 NYS Archives Records Retention and Disposition Schedule ED-1 for Health was the schedule utilized before the consolidation, revision, and adoption of the LSG-1 for Health.

 Note: The State Archives provides a wide variety of workshops over the course of two workshop seasons each year.
 Archives staff have developed workshops related to managing electronic records and managing email.
 You can search the current workshop schedule for information on when it will be offered by typing "email" in the search box.
 If you would like to request this workshop at another time or location, or if you are requesting advisement on this subject, please contact email@example.com.

 Developing a Policy for Managing Email

 Provides guidelines for writing policies and procedures that will guide a program for managing email.
-Agencies and governments should adapt the guidelines to meet their own needs and capabilities, and continue to update their policies on an as needed basis (The University of the State of New York The State Education Department New York, State Archives Government Records Services 2010)
+Agencies and governments should adapt the guidelines to meet their own needs and capabilities and continue to update their policies on an as needed basis.

 Managing Confidential or Sensitive Records

-This guidance is intended to provide advice on identifying, storing, and securing records that contain information that requires safeguarding or additional controls pursuant to and consistent with applicable law, regulations, or government-wide policies.
+This guidance is intended to provide advice on identifying, storing, and securing records that contain information that requires safeguarding or additional controls pursuant to and consistent with applicable laws, regulations, or government-wide policies.
 Any content that contains personally identifiable information may fall into this category.
 Policy and procedures should address how information is protected from creation to final disposition and describe the staff’s responsibilities for handling confidential information during each stage.
-For example, the policy should cover the prompt reporting of any possible unauthorized access, use, or loss of information and the avoidance of email for transmitting confidential information (NYS Archives).